 During the period you were a member of the Scheme, your employment was contracted out of the State Second Pension and as a result, you paid lower National Insurance contributions.
-This meant that you did not accrue the full State Second Pension during your period of membership.
+This meant that you did not accrue- or accrued a lower amount of-State Second Pension during your period of membership to 6 April 2016.